 Tax Rates on Life Insurance Withdrawals

-Any taxable income from your whole life insurance policy withdrawal is taxed at ordinary income rates – the same rates that are used to calculate taxes on your wages or salary.
+Any life insurance benefit taxable income from your whole life insurance policy withdrawal is taxed at ordinary income rates – the same rates that are used to calculate taxes on your wages or salary.
 For example, if your income puts you in the 24 percent tax bracket, that's the rate you pay on the taxable portion of your life insurance withdrawal.
 Though whole life polices may invest some of the cash value in stocks or other capital assets, you can't take advantage of the lower capital gains rates on your withdrawal.

 No Immediate Taxes on Loans